dickus/scripts/README.md

 ### microphone.sh
 Un-/mutes default sound source (mic) and sends a notification with `dunst`.
 Runs with keybindings.

+### new_wallpaper.sh
+Adds a new wallpaper to $HOME/Pictures/wallpapers/ using url.
+Runs with keybinding, uses `rofi`.

 ### pkgs.sh
 Gets installed packages with pacman, aur and flatpak to show in `fastfetch`.

 ### screenshoter.sh
 Runs with keybindings to make a screenshot of the whole screen, selected window or selected rectangle area, saves new image to $HOME/Pictures and puts it to clipboard.
-Uses `imagemagick` on x11 and `grim` on wayland.
+Uses `grim`.

 ### volume.sh
 Manages default sound output and sends a notification with `dunst`.
 Runs with keybindings.

+### vpn.sh
+Enables/disables `wireguard` VPN with configs from $HOME/.wg.
+Runs with keybindings, uses `rofi` to pick wg conf or to down connection.

+### yt.sh
+Script to download videos from YouTube using `yt-dlp`.

 ## theme_change